RillingDev/rilling.dev/source/_drafts/gender-diverse-forms.md

 ## Ask For Pronouns Instead

 Another solution to this is only asking for the user's pronouns rather than their gender.
-This way you can still have more 'personalized' messages without having to know the gender.
+This way you can still have more 'personalized' messages without having to know the user's gender.
 A dropdown with three options like 'he/him', 'she/her' and 'they/them' (With examples of how these would later appear, e.g. 'Wish `him` a happy birthday!') would probably already be sufficient for most use cases.
 If you want to improve this even more you could include text fields to allow the user to specify [pronouns outside of these options](https://en.wikipedia.org/wiki/Neopronoun), such as 'ze/hir' or others!
+A similar approach can be used for addressing the recipient in a mail: Instead of 'Dear Mister/Miss Doe', a dropdown could allow the user to choose their preferred way of being addressed, which also might allow choosing between formal or informal versions.

 ## Additional Resources